hashsha1/FiveM-Anticheat-RiotShield/README.md

 + Anti Desudo (detect before Player spawn)
 + Anti Cipher
 + Anti XSS (detect before Player connect)
++ Automatic AI Anti Spam Trigger (Server owner doesnt have to put Events in Configs to secure, RiotShield will do this for you.)
 + Detect Spawns for Vehicles, Objects, Peds of Server unknown Resources (Injected Menus)
 + Function Detection
 + Menu Detection